lmas/thesis/thesis.typ

 ```, caption: [Function for continuously pushing new data to DAMP.]) <streamdamp>
 // ```, caption: [The DAMP algorithm adapted to handle streaming data.]) <streamdamp>

-A user can now repeatedly call _Push_ whenever new data is collected, for example
+A user can now repeatedly call _Push_ whenever they want to collect new data,
-from a data stream from a sensor, and perform analysis and monitoring in real time.
+for example from a sensor's data stream, and analyse and monitor the stream in
+real time.
-And thanks to the double-ended queue acting as a buffer, most Edge devices
+Thanks to the double-ended queue acting as a buffer, most Edge devices
 (with limited computing resources) should be able to handle large amounts of data
 with ease.
-The following subsections will explore this and then @results will present the
+The following subsections explores this and then @results presents the results.
-results.

 == Setting up hardware environment